-Psychodynamic counsellor offering in person sessions in Oxford.
+Psychodynamic counsellor offering in person sessions in London and Oxford.

 My approach

-As a psychodynamic therapist, I aim to create a safe space where we can explore your life together.
-This includes your thoughts and feelings connected to aspects of your identity, issues that might be troubling you, your behavioural patterns and your relationships with others.
-My approach is rooted in curiosity, working with you collaboratively to explore these themes and how they might evolve over time at a pace that is right for you.
+As a psychodynamic therapist, I aim to create a safe therapeutic space where we can explore your life, and things that might be troubling you, together.
+This might include aspects of your relationships with others, your identity, or issues such as anxiety and depression.
+My approach is rooted in curiosity, working with you collaboratively to explore these themes and how they might evolve at a pace that is right for you.

 The psychodynamic approach emphasises the importance of early life experiences and how these shape us as individuals.
 As well as exploring material from your every day life, we might work with memories or dreams and unconscious beliefs and motivations.
 The therapeutic relationship that exists between us as therapist and client is also important, offering a framework for considering how you might relate to others in your life.